-ProMIS serves the agent as a coach through each account encounter to offer high-probability paths for a successful transaction.
-Agents increase skills through micro-events, as they’re offered data to support resolution.
+ProMISe serves the agent as a coach through each account encounter to offer high-probability paths for a successful transaction.
+Agents increase skills through micro-events, as they’re offered data to support a resolution.

-From process scenarios and accumulated history data, ProMIS feeds a dashboard to help our managers and clients deeply understand account inventory and control resource priorities.
+From process scenarios and accumulated history data, ProMISe feeds a dashboard to help our managers and clients deeply understand account inventory and control resource priorities.